-- Limited serving size: Unless, you buy additional p0rtafilters, it’s not going to be fun to entertain multiple people.
-With a normal portafilter, you can just knock the puck out, brush of the basket, and dose and prep.
-This device is more for the lonesome espresso-wolf.
+- Limited serving size: Unless you buy additional p0rtafilters, it will not be fun to entertain multiple people.
+With a normal portafilter, you can knock the puck out, brush off the basket, and dose and prep.
+This device is more for the lonesome espresso wolf.
 With the Pros bigger basket, however, you can make a pretty long shot that’s kind of shareable.

 Flair Classic, Signature & Pro: Differences